ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ## Required licenses and permissions

-Explorer is included in [Office 365 Advanced Threat Protection](office-365-atp.md) (Plan 1 and Plan 2).
+Explorer is included in [Office 365 ATP](office-365-atp.md) (Plan 2).

+The real-time detections report is included in [Office 365 ATP](office-365-atp.md) (Plan 1).

-To view and use Explorer, you must have appropriate permissions, such as those granted to a security administrator or security reader.
+To view and use Explorer or real-time detections, you must have appropriate permissions, such as those granted to a security administrator or security reader.

 - For the Security &amp; Compliance Center, you must have one of the following roles assigned:
     - Organization Management